cityofcapetown/ds_code_challenge/README.md

 ##### Outputs
 **Please provide a "dashboard", in pdf format, that reflects following:**
-* a high level view of the trends over time for the net amount sent as a total amount, and as a percentage of the original budget:
+* a high level view of the trends over time for the net amount sent, as a total amount, and as a percentage of the original budget:
   * at the `directorate` level
   * at the `cost centre` level
-  * at the `cost-element` level
+  * at the `cost element` level
 * Provide a view of the top 5 departments with the highest proportion of `net amount sent` over the last 3 years
 * Provide a view of the top 5 departments with the highest proportion of `net amount received` over the last 3 years
-* Show the top 5 budget categories (and separetely the top 5 budget sub-categories) taking into account the trends over the past 3 years, for:
+* Show the top 5 budget categories (and separetely the top 5 budget sub-categories), taking into account the trends over the past 3 years, for:
   1) the most efficient budget allocations, and
   2) the least efficient budget allocations

-Please include a short text/narrative description of your interpretations/analysis for each of the graphs above

 Your dashboard should also include an `Executive-level summary` section of your analysis and findings.
 A non-specialist/technical person should be able to understand this summary without additional guidance.

+Please include a short text/narrative description of your interpretations/analysis for each of the graphs above.

+Please also include any code, and/or spreadsheets used, and any intermediate analysis used to generate the dashboard, in your submission.

 ## Contact
 You can contact gordon.inggs and/or colinscott.anthony @ capetown.gov.za for any questions on the above.